 Where to Stay in Niigata

-With some exceptions, staying in high-end hotels isn’t on the things to do in Niigata, at least not in the city proper.
+With some exceptions, staying in high-end hotels isn’t usually possible during your Niigata itinerary, at least not in the city proper.
 Here, you’re better off choosing simple business hotels, be that from brands like Hotel Nikko, or lesser-known independent options such as Art Hotel Niigata Station.
 This not to say ryokan and other authentic accommodation don’t exist—they certainly do.

 However, I would probably recommend staying in those only if you’re in Shibata, or especially on Sado Island.
 Here (on Sadogashima, this is) properties are better suited to the rural ambiance of the island, much more so than they would be in Niigata’s city center—which, as charming and underrated as I find it, is not entirely dissimilar from many other small Japanese cities.